-- Conservative Therapy (Spine) should include a multimodality approach consisting of a combination of active and inactive components.
-Inactive components, such as rest, ice, heat, modified activities, medical devices, acupuncture and/or stimulators, medications, injections (epidural, facet, bursal, and/or joint, not including trigger point), and diathermy can be utilized.
-Active modalities may consist of physical therapy, a physician-supervised home exercise program, and/or osteopathic manipulative medicine (OMT) or chiropractic care. - Home Exercise Program (HEP)/Therapy the following elements are required to meet guidelines for completion of conservative therapy^{10,59}: - Information provided on exercise prescription/plan; AND - Follow-up with member with documentation provided regarding lack of improvement (failed) after completion of HEP (after suitable 6-week period), or inability to complete HEP due to physical reason- i.e., increased pain, inability to physically perform exercises.
+components, such as rest, ice, heat, modified activities, medical devices, acupuncture and/or stimulators, medications, injections (epidural, facet, bursal, and/or joint, not including trigger point), and diathermy can be utilized.
+Active modalities may consist of physical therapy, a physician supervised home exercise program, and/or osteopathic manipulative medicine (OMT) or chiropractic car

+Home Exercise Program - (HEP)/Therapy-

+The following two elements are required to meet-guidelines for completion of conservative therapy guidelines for HEP:^{10, 59}

+- Documentation of an Information provided on exercise prescription/plan provided by a physician, physical therapist, or chiropractor; AND - Follow-up with member with-documentation provided-regarding lack of improvement (failed) after-completion of HEP (after the required suitable-6-week timeframe period), or inability to complete HEP due to a documented medical reason (e.g., physical reasoni.e., increased pain, or inability to physically perform exercises).
 (Patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP). - Dates and duration of failed PT, physician-supervised HEP, or chiropractic treatment should be documented in the original office notes or an addendum to the notes.